Skip to main content

 About Dune Costiere

 Dune Costiere Regional Park protects a stretch of Adriatic coastline between Ostuni and Fasano in Puglia, encompassing remnant sand dune systems, coastal wetlands, ancient olive groves, and Mediterranean maquis.
-Established in 2006, the park covers approximately 1,100 hectares along roughly 8 kilometers of coast where relatively intact dune ecosystems survive despite surrounding tourist development.
+The park was first protected by regional decree in 2002 and formally established by Regional Law No. 31 of October 27, 2006.
+[1] It covers approximately 1,069 hectares along roughly 8 kilometers of coast where relatively intact dune ecosystems survive despite surrounding tourist development.
 The park preserves the ecological transition from marine to terrestrial environments through active beaches, embryonic dunes, mature dune ridges, and backdune wetlands, representing one of Puglia's best-preserved examples of the Adriatic coastal ecosystem.

 Wildlife Ecosystems

-The coastal habitats support chameleons, one of the few European populations of this distinctive reptile, along with Hermann's tortoises in the maquis vegetation.
+The coastal habitats support Hermann's tortoises and numerous reptile species in the maquis vegetation.
 The backdune wetlands provide habitat for herons, bitterns, and various duck species, while the dunes themselves host specialized invertebrate communities.
 Migratory shorebirds including plovers and sandpipers use the beaches during passage periods.
 The maritime forests and olive groves shelter typical Mediterranean bird communities including hoopoes, golden orioles, and various warblers.
-Sea turtles occasionally nest on the sandy beaches within the park.
+Sea turtles are present in the coastal waters and the park operates a sea turtle recovery center.
+[1]

 Flora Ecosystems

 The park displays the complete Mediterranean coastal vegetation sequence from sea to land.
 Pioneer strand plants including sea rocket and sea kale colonize the active beach zone.
 Embryonic dunes support marram grass and sand couch grass that stabilize the shifting substrate.
-Mature dune ridges feature juniper scrub and maquis with lentisk, rosemary, and rockrose.
-Backdune areas support wetland vegetation with reeds and rushes in low-lying zones.
-The ancient olive groves, some with trees over 1,000 years old, represent a cultural landscape of exceptional agricultural heritage that provides habitat structure for wildlife.
+Mature dune ridges feature juniper scrub — including Juniperus oxycedrus and Juniperus phoenicea — and maquis with lentisk, rosemary, and rockrose.
+[1] Backdune areas support wetland vegetation with reeds and rushes in low-lying zones.
+The ancient olive groves in the park interior represent a cultural landscape of exceptional agricultural heritage that provides habitat structure for wildlife.

 Geology